samjulien/blog/_posts/2019-08-09-configuring-swissid-login-into-custom-applications.markdown

 ## Configuring the SwissID Custom Social Connection in Auth0

 From your deployment, you can click on the _New Connection_ button.
-This will bring up the _New Connection_ dialog, which you can use to configure your SwissID connection/
+This will bring up the _New Connection_ dialog, which you can use to configure your SwissID connection.

 So, in this dialog, you will have to define a name for your connection (something similar to "SwissID-connection" would be descriptive enough).
 Besides that, you will also have to input your SwissID _Client ID_ and _Client Secret_ properties.